ClowDragon/cpslp/README.md

 # cpslp
-cpslp assignment2 University of Edinburgh
+cpslp assignment2 University of Edinburgh<br>
 You need to update the diphones folders to run the code